Posted on January 22, 2018

 Our project team installed the hardware and software on-site, provided full training and we also provide ongoing support to ensure the system continues to run smoothly.

-The new system was initially rolled out in the oncology department where it was installed on 13 users’ PCs across two sites.
+The new system was rolled out in the oncology department where it was installed on 13 users’ PCs across two sites.
 Installation was swift and seamless thanks to our familiarity with NHS IT systems.

 Roaming profiles allow users to access their speech profile on any of the PCs that have the software installed.
 This offers convenience for users and helps to improve productivity and reduce turnaround time.